jacobtread/kotlin-xml-builder/README.md

 It is designed to be lightweight and fast.
 There isn't any validation except to escape text to not violate xml standards.

+## Credits
+Forked from [https://github.com/redundent/kotlin-xml-builder](https://github.com/redundent/kotlin-xml-builder) to update to the lastest version of kotlin, inling, and modifications etc to make it easier to use / better

 License
 -